-Prior to this offering, there has been no public market for our common stock.
-The initial public offering price for our common stock was determined through negotiations with the underwriters and may not be indicative of the price at which our common stock will trade after the closing of this offering.
-Although our common stock has been approved for listing on The Nasdaq Global Select Market, an active trading market for our shares may never develop or be sustained following this offering.
-If an active market for our common stock does not develop or is not sustained, it may be difficult for you to sell shares you purchased in this offering at an attractive price or at all.
+Prior to our initial public offering, there was no public market for our common stock.
+Although our common stock is listed on The Nasdaq Global Market, an active trading market for our shares may not continue to be developed or be sustained.
+If an active market for our common stock does not continue developing or is not sustained, it may be difficult for you to sell shares of our common stock at an attractive price or at all.